nebnamwen/buttonbox_c/README.txt

 ButtonBox accepts configuration in the form of key=value clauses, which can be provided directly on the command line or in files.
+Clauses are separated by whitespace.
+Blank lines or lines beginning with a # are ignored.

 The key and value must be separated by a '=' sign (no whitespace), and only the first three letters of the key are significant.